DarjaLeonova/InventorySystem/README.md

 <br>
 5️⃣ Which specific prompts did you learn as a good practice to complete the task?
 <br>
-By using task description and giving a context for ChatGPT, I was able to efficiently complete the task of creating the inventory management system.
+By using task descriptions and giving a context for ChatGPT, I was able to complete the task of creating the inventory management system.
 The prompts provided clear and structured guidance at each step, ensuring a smooth development process.